- What we are about and who is behind Brightwork Research Treatment Database.

 Evidence based medicine is widely tolerated only when it can produce mostly boring evidence reports that can be endorsed by experts and or serve vested interests.
 The same people who were previously spitting when mentioning EBM, are now using the very same term to buttress their eminence based medicine claims to prestige by misusing the tools of EBM.

 Profit Maximizing Versus Evidence-Based Medicine

-This website research is designed to get accurate information in the medical field in the same way that Brightwork Research exposed so many items in the IT space.
+- This website research is designed to get accurate information in the medical field in the same way that Brightwork Research exposed many IT items.
 It is directed toward those trying to determine the best possible treatment and prevention for themselves.